 Our U18/U19’s footballers have made multiple final series in this period, under coaches Martin Hickey and Andrew Gilmour including three Grand Finals culminating in their first ever premiership in 2017.
 A number of our boys have been drafted to the ‘Stingrays’ system, and one, Alex Lee to Port Adelaide.
 In 2018 we have three at the ‘Stingrays’ and a similar number are on the Frankston V.F.L list.
 Not bad for a club in such a small catchment area!

-A women’s team joined the fold in 2017, which has tipped the gender balance in the club in favour of the females, which is also reflected in the composition of the committee since 2018.
+A women's team joined the fold in 2017 tipping the gender balance of registered players in favour of the females.